We need your help to care for our incredible system of Washington trails!

 Clearing Drains

-Whether you have noticed them or not, trails in the Pacific Northwest have a lot of drainage structures to prevent water from collecting on the walkable surface of the trail.
+Whether you have noticed them or not, Washington trails have a lot of drainage structures to prevent water from collecting on the walkable surface of the trail.
 With hand tools, volunteers dig and clear drainage ditches and swales.

 Rock Work